kunikada/key-value-store-api/README.md

 - With default settings (`X-Digits: 4` and `X-Character-Type: numeric`), sending "Your verification code is 123456" will extract and store "123456"
 - With `X-Character-Type: alphanumeric`, sending "Your activation code is ABC123" will extract and store "ABC123"
 - Using query parameters: `POST /extractCode/myKey?digits=5&characterType=alphanumeric`
+- Using JSON format: `POST /extractCode/myKey` with body `{"text":"Your verification code is 123456"}`

 **Response Examples:**